michael105/slterm/README.md

 	Only things missing (imho) are history search and storing.
 	Should run stable, please open issues for any crashes.

+	The statically linked binary (slterm_linux_amd64) in "releases" should work for every 64bit linux with a running xorg xserver, and (surprisingly) doesn't need more memory than the shared executable.

 ##### Features